TesrSK/Asteroids/README.md

 - Add an explosion effect for the asteroids
 - Add acceleration to the player movement
 - Make the objects wrap around the screen instead of disappearing
-- Add a background image
+- Add a background image :heavy_check_mark:
 - Create different weapon types
 - Make the asteroids lumpy instead of perfectly round
 - Make the ship have a triangular hit box instead of a circular one